 I am strongly considering switching out our cabinet pulls (a safe, perhaps boring choice I made) to black matte hardware.
 One reason I like this idea is that I don’t want my kitchen to read too feminine, now that we have the light blue island and pantry door.
 Our doors have black matte hardware already, so the black would fit in well.
 I love the shape of hardware I currently have, so I would go with something similar or even the same.

 I love the light over our table but it only made sense when we had our round kitchen table in here.
 At some point soon we are bringing our Linear Darlana chandelier in here over the table, from the dining room. >>(See our dining room here!)<<

 3. A touch of greige

 As far as greiges, I still love a crisp white.
 No greige cabinetry for me (never say never though!).
 But I am using the color!
-We are replacing our crisp white chairs with some smaller, griege chairs.
-We still love these crazy affordable Amazon white chairs we have in here, and I highly recommend them if you have kids!
+We are replacing our crisp white chairs with some smaller, greige chairs.
+We still love these crazy affordable Amazon white chairs we have, and I highly recommend them if you have kids or are tall!

 Pin for now, save for later!

 I hope you enjoyed hearing about kitchen trends for 2020.
 Remember, while trends are fun and inspiring, don’t let them make you feel negative.
 Find something you love about what’s current and let it inspire you to try something new in your own home.